Game Editor

 3. In the If column, optionally add a Device condition so the rule only runs when it should — for example, only if the room lights are currently on.
 (Skip this column to always run the actions.)

-4. In the Do column, add a Set device action that turns the room lights off.
+4. In the Do column, add a Device action that turns the room lights off.

-5. Add a Delay of 2 seconds, then a Play media action that plays your victory sting on the room display.
+5. Add a Wait of 2 seconds, then an Audio action set to Play sound that plays your victory sting on the room display.

-6. Set Overlap mode to Single and the repeat choice to once per game so the finale plays one time.
+6. Set Run to Once per game so the finale plays one time.

-7. Press Test Run and watch the activity log.
-When it reads Success and the lights and sound behave, save.
+7. Press Test and watch the activity log.
+When it reads Finished and the lights and sound behave, save.

 Starter recipes